 Question: Do I need to make sure my stool sample is tested?

-Yes, your stool sample should be tested for Campylobacter, E. coli, Salmonella Listeria monocytogenes, or Shigella.
+Yes, your stool sample should be tested for Campylobacter, E. coli, Salmonella Listeria monocytogenes, or Shigella, depending on your symptoms.
 If any of these bacteria are found in your stool, additional genetic testing should be conducted.
 You should contact one of our lawyers at 1-888-377-8900 for assistance.
 We have experience with genetic testing procedures.

 Question: What if I ate at more than one Taco Bell restaurant?

 Our lawyers have successfully applied the doctrine of alternative liability to food poisoning cases.
 Under the doctrine of alternative liability, all parties linked to an outbreak can be held liable for each victim’s injuries.
 Taco Bell restaurants can be owned by individual franchisees, so this may be an issue in a Taco Bell lawsuit.